Your inbox, on autopilot

 list_aliasesEvery alias with forwarded / blocked counts.

-update_aliasToggle active, rename the label.
+update_aliasToggle active, rename the label, or re-route to a different destination.

 delete_aliasPermanently remove an alias.